anquanscan/sec-tools/README.md

 [nsjail](https://github.com/google/nsjail): A light-weight process isolation tool, making use of Linux namespaces and seccomp-bpf syscall filters (with help of the kafel bpf language)
 [keylogger_with_python_3](https://github.com/EdinsonRequena/keylogger_with_python_3): Keylogger with python 3
 [springcore-0day-en](https://github.com/tweedge/springcore-0day-en): Everything I needed to understand what was going on with "Spring4Shell" - translated source materials, exploit, links to demo apps, and more.
 [safety](https://github.com/pyupio/safety): Safety checks Python dependencies for known security vulnerabilities and suggests the proper remediations for vulnerabilities detected.
+[GithubMonitor](https://github.com/Macr0phag3/GithubMonitor): 根据关键字与 hosts 生成的关键词，利用 github 提供的 api，监控 git 泄漏。